deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 If a node in a nodeGroup is not updated (the value of `UPTODATE` when executing the `kubectl get nodegroup` command is less than the value of `NODES`) or you assume some other problems that may be related to the `node-manager` module, then you need to look at the logs of the `bashible` service.
 The `bashible` service runs on each node managed by the `node-manager` module.

-You can browse its logs using the following command:
+To view the logs of the `bashible` service on a specific node, run the following command:

 ```shell
 journalctl -fu bashible